Exploring Snowflake Cortex

 ML-Functions:

-SQL functions that performs predicitive analysis such as forecasting and anomaly detection such as forecasting and anomaly detection using machine learning to help gain insights into your structured data and accelerate everyday analytics.
+SQL functions that perform predictive analysis such as forecasting and anomaly detection using machine learning to help you gain insights into your structured data and accelerate everyday analytics.
+These ML functions also work seamlessly with semi-structured data loaded from cloud storage.

 Getting Started with Snowflake Cortex

-Snowflake Cortex provides a set of serverless functions that leverage advanced large language models (LLMs) to process and analyze text directly within snowflake.
-These functions are accessible via SQL, making them easy to integrate into existing data workflows. let’s begin with creating a database.
-Use Public Schema.
+Snowflake Cortex provides a set of serverless functions that leverage advanced large language models (LLMs) to process and analyze text directly within Snowflake.
+These functions are accessible via SQL, making them easy to integrate into existing data workflows.
+You can also connect to Snowflake via SnowSQL command-line client to run Cortex functions from your terminal.
+Let’s begin by creating a database and using the public schema.

 Exploring Cortex Functions